usathyan/paper-qa-ui/README.md

 - **Local-first**: external metadata providers disabled by default for speed and determinism

 Tip: On very small machines, you can lower `evidence_k` and set `max_concurrent_requests: 1` in your config for latency.

+## Theming and dark mode
+- The app ships with a modern theme and dark‑mode‑aware custom sections
+- You can force a theme via URL: add `?__theme=dark` or `?__theme=light` to the address

+## What’s new in this release
+- Inline Live Analysis Progress with chevron phases and a retrieval progress bar
+- Transparency panel with scientist‑relevant metrics (scores, counts, prompt size, timing)
+- Research Intelligence section with contradictions, insights, evidence summary, and Top evidence
+- Robust local‑first execution: a dedicated async loop and single‑query lock for stability
+- Dark‑mode‑safe styling across Status, Analysis, Answer, Sources, Research Intelligence, and Metadata

 ## Troubleshooting